josephktcheung/1888988.Secessionist-Mechanism/report_en.md

 - **EXPLOIT 2:** Players can attack opponents (AI or human) during a Truce period by intentionally creating a Truce period through War 2, then triggering Secessionists Rebellion which forces the victim to join and receive -50 Stability penalties, preventing the victim from calling Allies.
 This completely breaks game balance in both single-player and multiplayer contexts
 - **WORLD War ESCALATION:** A single local Rebellion can escalate into a world War due to asymmetric Alliance calling.
 The Defender can call all Allies, while forcibly called Attacker cannot call its own Allies, creating a dangerous escalation mechanism
 - **SMALL SUBJECTS DRAGGED INTO DISTANT Wars:** Any subject (e.g., Vassal, Secessionists subject) that happens to be culturally dominant is forcibly called to support distant rebellions of the same culture, even when thousands of kilometers away.
 Players lose control over their subjects' foreign policy and must investigate to find out why their subjects are at War (VERIFIED: Yuán case - small Mongolian subject in Mongolia region forced to support rebellion in Georgia 6000+ km away)
+- **INCONSISTENT BEHAVIOR OF LAND-BASED VS. LANDLESS Secessionists:** Land-based Secessionists Rebellions (>50% cultural population) become Vassals of the culturally dominant Country when they win, while landless Secessionists Rebellions (<50% cultural population - Society of Pops) become independent Countries with no reward for the culturally dominant Country.
+This creates inconsistent outcomes where culturally dominant Countries gain nothing from fighting landless Rebellion Wars, and AI may not take land even at 100% Warscore (VERIFIED: England vs France case - France fought entire War and gained only minimal War Reparations, no territory or Vassal)

 ---